frank-emrich/freezeml-pldi2020-artifact/README.md

 between Links and FreezeML" below for a brief description of the syntactic differences.

-Finally, the lines from the third onwards give extra information about the expected output of the program:
+Finally, the lines from the third onward give extra information about the expected output of the program:

 This includes